trilitech/tezos-developer-docs/docs/tutorials/smart-rollup/deploy.md

    If you need to open a new terminal window within the Docker container, run the command `docker exec -it octez-container /bin/sh`.

    Like the command to originate a smart contract, this command uses the `--burn-cap` argument to allow the transaction to take fees from the account.
-   Also like deploying a smart contract, the response in the terminal shows information about the transaction and the address of the originated smart rollup, which starts with `sr1`.
+   Also like deploying a smart contract, the response in the terminal shows information about the transaction and the address of the originated Smart Rollup, which starts with `sr1`.

 Now layer 1 is aware of the rollup and nodes can run the rollup kernel.